ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

       tag in the list.

-   A DMARC policy record MUST comply with the formal specification found in Section 6.4 in that the "v" and "p" tags MUST be present and MUST appear in that order.
+   A DMARC policy record MUST comply with the formal specification found in Section 6.4 in that the "v" tag MUST be present and MUST appear first.
 Unknown tags MUST be ignored.
 Syntax errors in the remainder of the record SHOULD be discarded in favor of default values (if any) or ignored outright.

    Note that given the rules of the previous paragraph, addition of a new tag into the registered list of tags does not itself require a